“Atlas go wake your sister up, she needs to go to school,”

 I grumbled and put one back.

 I stuffed the first muffin in my face and it was halfway gone before I sat back on the couch and changed the channel to some kid’s show.
-I watched the characters play across the screen for a while until Gabby came downstairs and started chewing above my head and dropping crumbs in my hair.
+I watched the characters play across the screen for a while until Gabby started chewing above my head and dropping crumbs in my hair.

 I scoffed and brushed them out.